f0wl/pidrivr/README.md

 Please remember to enable SPI and I²C via ```sudo rasp-config```, otherwise the e-Paper display will not work.

-Next: Run ```sudo nano /etc/default/gspd``` to edit the configuration file of the gps daemon and paste the following:
+Next: Run ```sudo nano /etc/default/gspd``` to edit the configuration file of the gps daemon and make sure the following values are set:
 ```
 START_DAEMON="true"
 GPSD_OPTIONS="-n"